vectorgrp/XCPlite/docs/CAL_RCU.md

 Access to calibration parameters on the application side is done with lock-free and wait-free functions:

+- XcpLockCalSeg
 - XcpUnlockCalSeg
-- XcpWriteCalSeg

-Creation and registration of calibration segments by the application
+Creation and registration (in a global registration list) of calibration segments by the application

 - XcpCreateCalSeg
 - XcpCreateCalBlk